 Trondheim tangoklubb welcomes you warmly to Tango in Hell, 2nd edition!
-The venue for the event is the same as last year, Scandic Hell Hotel, close to the Trondheim airport.
+The venue for the event is the same as last year, Scandic Hell Hotel, 600 meters from Trondheim airport.
 The dates for 2020 are set – hopefully we will see you in March 20-22!
-Registration opens June 15, 2019.
+Registration opens June 15, 2019 at 1200.

 In 2019, the level of dancers was the following:

 And after the event in 2019 we asked people: «Will you return next year?».
 Here is the reply, and we hope that you all come back (even the uncertain ones), bringing a friend or 5 :-).